terrajobst/commandline-parser/README.md

 - Add argument for non-boolean qualifiers
 - Make -? and --help an intrinsic and remove it from the list
 - Consider making all qualifiers optional and all parameters required
-- Consider making everything option and rely on the consumer to validate requirements
+- Consider making everything optional and rely on the consumer to validate requirements
 - Consider custom syntax schemes
 - Support undocumented switches